-"From this time he appeared every night, between eleven and two.
-If I put out the fire and candle, in hopes I should not see him, it did not avail; for as soon as he came, all the room was light, but with a dismal light, like that of flaming brimstons; but whenever I took up the Bible or kneeled down, yea, or prayed in my heart, he was gone.
+"From this time he appeared every night between eleven and two.
+If I put out the fire and candle, in hopes I should not see him, it did not avail; for, as soon as he came, all the room was light, but with a dismal light, like that of flaming brimstone; but whenever I took up the bible or kneeled down-yea, or prayed in my heart-he was gone.

-"On Thursday, May 12th, he came about eleven, as I was sitting by the fire.
-I asked, 'In God's name, what do you want?'
-He said, 'You must either go or write to Durham; I cannot stay from you till this is decided, and I cannot stay where I am.'
+"'On Thursday, May 12, he came about eleven, as I was sitting by the fire.
+I asked, "In God's name, what do you want?"
+He said, "You must either go or write to Durham: I can not stay from you till this is decided, and I can not stay where I am."
 When he went away, I fell into a violent passion of crying, seeing no end to my trouble.
 In this agony I continued till after one, and then fell into a fit.
-About two I came to myself, and saw standing at the bed-side, one in a white robe. which reached down to his feet.
-I cried, 'In the name of the Father, Son, and Holy Ghost.'
-He said, 'The Lord is with rou: I am come to comfort you.
+About two o'clock I came to myself, and saw, standing at the bedside, one in a white robe which reached down to his feet.
+I cried, "In the name of the Father, Son, and Holy Ghost."
+He said, "The Lord is with you; I am come to comfort you.
 What cause have you to complain and murmur thus for your friends?
-Pray for them, and leave them to God.
-Arise and pray.'
-I said, 'I can pray none.'
-He said, 'But God will help you: only keep close to God; you are backwards likewise in praying with others, and afraid to receive the Lord's supper.
-Break through that backwardness and that fear.
-The Lord bless you, and be ever with you!'
+Pray for them and leave them to God.
+Arise and pray."
+I said, "I can pray none."
+'He said, "But God will help you; only keep close to God.
+You are backward, likewise, in praying with others, and afraid to receive the Lord's supper: break through that backwardness and that fear.
+The Lord bless yon and be ever with you !"
 As he went away, I heard many voices singing hallelujah, with such melody as I never heard before.
-All my trouble was gone, and I wanted nothing but to fly away with them.
+All my trouble was gone and I wanted nothing but to fly away with them.

-"Saturday, 28th.-About twelve, my grandfather stood at my bed-side.
-I said, 'In God's name, what do you want?'
-He said.

-'You do not make an end of this thing: get it decided as soon as possible.
-My coming is as uneasy to myself as it can be to you.'
-Before he came, there was a strong smell of burning, and the room was full of smoke, which got into my eyes, and almost blinded me for some time after.
+"" Saturday, 28th. - About twelve, my grandfather stood at my bedside.
+I said, "In God's name, what do you want?"
+He said, "You do not make an end of this thing: get it decided as soon as possible.
+My coming is as uneasy to myself as it can be to you."
+Before he came, there was a strong smell of burning, and the room was full of smoke, which got into my eyes and almost blinded me for some time after.

-"Wednesday, 21st June.-About sunset, I was coming up stairs at Mr. Knot's, and I saw him coming towards me out of the opposite room.
+"" Wednesday, 21st June. - About sunset, I was coming up stairs at Mr. Knot's, and I saw him coming toward me out of the opposite room.
 He went close by me on the stair-head.
-Before I saw him, I smelt a strong smell of burning, and so did Miss Haamer.
-It got into my throat, and almost stifled me.
+Before I saw him, I smelt a strong smell of burning, and so did Miss Hasmer.
+It got into my throat and almost stifled me.
 I sat down and fainted away.

-"On Friday, July 3, I was sitting at dinner, when I thought I heard one come along the passage.
-I looked about, and saw my sunt, Margaret Scot, of Newcastle, standing at my back.
-On Saturday I had a letter, informing me that she died on that day."
+".
+On Friday, July 3, I was sitting at dinner, when I thought I heard one come along the passage.
+I looked about and saw my aunt, Margaret Scot, of Newcastle, standing at my back.
+On Saturday I had a letter informing me that she died on that day."

-Thus far Elizabeth Hobson.
+"Thus far Elizabeth Hobson.

-On Sunday, July 10, I received the following letter from a friend, to whom I had recommended her :-
+"On Sunday, July 10, I received the following letter from a friend, to whom I had recommended her :---

-" Sunderland, 6th July, 1768.
+"SUNDERLAND, 6th July, 1768.